Stranger in a Strange Land: Church of All Worlds

 A central element of the second half of the novel is the religious movement founded by Smith, the "Church of All Worlds", an initiatory mystery religion blending elements of paganism and revivalism, with psychic training and instruction in the Martian language.
 In 1968, Oberon Zell-Ravenheart (then Tim Zell) founded the Church of All Worlds, a Neopagan religious organization modeled in many ways after the fictional organization in the novel.
 The spiritual path included several ideas from the book, including polyamory, non-mainstream family structures, social libertarianism, water-sharing rituals, an acceptance of all religious paths by a single tradition, and the use of several terms such as "grok", "Thou art God", and "Never Thirst".

 Heinlein objected to Zell's lumping him with other writers such as Ayn Rand and Robert Rimmer; Heinlein felt that those writers used their art for propaganda purposes, while he simply asked questions of the reader, expecting each reader to answer for him- or herself.
 He wrote to Zell in a letter: "... each reader gets something different out of the book because he himself supplies the answers.
 If I managed to shake him loose from some prejudice, preconception or unexamined assumption, that was all I intended to do."

 Though Heinlein was neither a member nor a promoter of the Church, it was formed including frequent correspondence between Zell and Heinlein, and Heinlein was a paid subscriber to the Church's magazine Green Egg.
 This Church still exists as a 501(c)(3) recognized religious organization incorporated in California, with membership worldwide, and it remains an active part of the neopagan community.
+The book was also a major ideological influence on the 1970s neo-Nazi Satanist organization the Order of the Black Ram.

 Grok

-The word "grok", coined in the novel, made its way into the English language.
-In Heinlein's invented Martian language, "grok" literally means "to drink" and figuratively means "to comprehend", "to love", and "to be one with".
-The word rapidly became common parlance among science fiction fans, hippies, and later computer programmers and hackers, and has since entered the Oxford English Dictionary.
+The word grok was coined by Heinlein in the novel as part of the Martian language.
+It literally means "to drink" (reflecting the scarcity and sacredness of water on Mars) but carries a much deeper figurative meaning: to understand something so thoroughly and intuitively that the observer becomes one with the observed—to merge with it emphatically, "drink it in" completely.
+This encompasses comprehension, love, and profound unity beyond mere intellectual grasp.

+The term entered popular use among science fiction fans in the 1960s and then spread to counterculture and hippie communities and later to computer programmers, hackers, and the tech industry (notably referenced in the Jargon File).
+It was added to the Oxford English Dictionary and remains a recognized neologism.

+In 2023, xAI named its generative AI chatbot Grok, after the term, with the company citing the novel's emphasis on deep, intuitive understanding and modeling its personality and helpfulness after the spirit of Douglas Adams's The Hitchhiker's Guide to the Galaxy.